 Before we explain what you can use a home automation system for, we will describe how they work.
 While this might seem the wrong way around, knowing how Home Automation systems work will help you understand the possibilities better, and why you might consider starting to build up your own Smart Home system.

 All too often experts say that a Smart Home system “can be anything you want it to be”, which while it is probably true, it is totally overwhelming, unless you understand how it works.
-This is why we start with the “How” and then the “what it can do” make a little more sense.
+This is why we start with the “How” and then the “what it can do” as this will hopefully make a little more sense.

-Every Smart Home System will be made up of these devices.
+Every Smart Home System will be made up of some or all of the devices seen in the above image.
 The number and type will vary depending on what you want to achieve and how advanced you would like to get.
 Here are the key components you will need:

 These are the things that are turned on and off by your system.
 This is what the home automation controls.
 It could be anything from lights to the heating or even your home appliances.
 In a simple system it could be a single actuator to more complex systems with a wide range of actuators.
 There are some of the most common types that people use:

 - Switches – Sometimes referred to as relays, these are used to switch on or off lights or appliances